|

 lawfully, now under the New Testament, wage war, upon just and necessary

+occasion.
 23.3 The civil

 magistrate may not assume to himself the administration of the Word and